unspezifisch/portredirect/README.md

 - **`--quic-remote-hostname-match`:** Ensures the TLS certificate of the QUIC server matches the expected hostname.
 - **`--quic-psk`:** Must match the server’s pre-shared key.

+> **Important:** The client needs to verify the identity of the QUIC server using its certificate.
+On startup, both the server and client generate their own certificates if they do not already exist.
+These certificates are stored as `.der` files in the `~/.config/portredirect` directory.
+> **Action Required:** Start the server first to generate its certificate, then copy the contents of the server’s `~/.config/portredirect` directory to the corresponding location on the client machine.
+A Trust-On-First-Use (TOFU) mechanism may be implemented in the future to streamline this process.

 ### Security Notice: PSK Best Practices

 For secure operation, **always use a long and random pre-shared key (PSK)**.